 The number of credits required by a doctoral, master of fine arts, or master's program of more than 39 credits may be reduced on the basis of a previously earned master's degree.
 Reduction of credit requires the approval of the program director and the dean or director of the school, college, or institute.
-Each program/concentration reserves the right to determine whether the credits are eligible for reduction of credit and applicable to the degree program and the number of credits to be reduced.
+They determine whether the credits are eligible for reduction of credit and applicable to the degree program and the number of credits to be reduced.
 Reduction of credit is limited to a maximum of 30 credits in a doctoral program, 20 in an MFA program, and 18 in the MA in psychology concentration in school psychology, and derive from the degree requirements given below.